 Skip to main content

-Irma Dugout Canoe: A Piece of Florida History
+Hurricane Irma Dugout Canoe: A Piece Of Florida History Unearthed

-Randy Lathrop, a Brevard county local who has taken on the name Randy Shots for his photography passion, discovered the canoe while on his morning bike ride after Irma had finished releasing her wrath on Florida.
+Brevard County local Randy Lathrop discovered a mysterious hollowed-out canoe while on his morning bike ride after Irma had finished releasing her wrath on Florida.
 “I usually go out to the beach with my metal detector after the storms,” he mused.
-“I decided on a bike ride instead, to survey the damage.”
+“I decided on a bike ride instead to survey the damage.”

-Dugout canoes, generally made of hollowed out cypress trees, were long used by Florida's Seminole Indians, among other tribes, according to the University of Florida.
+Dugout canoes are generally made of hollowed-out cypress trees and were long used by Florida's Seminole Indians, among other tribes, according to the University of Florida.

 There were what seemed to be carved notches in the side of the canoe, indicative of once having an outrigger attached.

-Upon closer inspection, Lathrop noticed that the dugout portion had burn marks, indicating that fire was used to hollow out the cypress tree.
-Before the use of metal tools, dugouts were burned with controlled fires and then hollowed out with the help of an adze.
+Upon closer inspection, Lathrop noticed that the dugout portion had burn marks, implying that fire was used to hollow out the trunk.
+Before the use of metal tools, dugouts were burned with controlled fires and carefully carved with the help of an adze.

-Lathrop found traces of red and white paint chips, which he noted are colors commonly used by the Seminole tribe.
+Lathrop found traces of red and white paint chips as well which he noted are colors commonly used by the Seminole tribe.

 There was also a chiseled-out portion on the side that could suggest it once had an outrigger attached.
 "It would make sense if it was originally from our lagoon," Randy stated.
 An outrigger could be used to harness the wind in a wide body of water like the Indian River Lagoon or for stability in rougher conditions.

-The most notable discovery were the square nails that could be found all over the canoe.
-Square nails were forged in the late 1700's to the early 1800's and were pretty much phased out by round head nails in the 1900's.
+The most notable discovery was the square nails that could be found all over the canoe.
+Square nails were forged in the late 1700s to the early 1800s and were pretty much phased out in favor of round nails in the 1900s.

-Close up of one of the square nails used on the canoe.
+Close-up of one of the unique square nails used on the canoe.

-"Florida has the highest concentration of archaeological dugouts in the world with more than 400 from the state," officials wrote on social media.
-"Because Florida is so wet, it has an environment conducive to preservation of wood."
+"Florida has the highest concentration of archaeological dugouts in the world with more than 400 from the state."
+Archaeologist Julia Duggins elaborated, "Because Florida is so wet, it has an environment conducive to the preservation of wood."

 Lathrop kept the canoe submerged in water, to prevent the wood from drying out, until experts could safely move it to an undisclosed location to examine it further.
-Nearly a month after it's discovery, the results are back.
+Nearly a month after its discovery, the results are finally back.

 Red and white paint chips were found inside the canoe